-Yes, what is an object like we have spent enough time on subjects and now I think we have a fairly good sense of what subjects do, what subjects are and why subjects are the way they are, we have really good sense of it.
-What are objects in a sentence and how do we know whether we need an object or not.
-About subjects, we have a principle that subjects are required end of the story.

-So we do not need to figure out anything, but that is that principle does not apply to objects, see this thing.
+Professor: Yes.
+What is an object like we have spent enough time on subjects and now I think we have a fairly good sense of what subjects do, what subjects are and why subjects are the way they are, fairly good sense of it.
+What are objects in a sentence and how do we know whether we need an object or not?
+About subjects, we have a principle that subjects are required.
+End of the story.
+So, we do not need to figure out anything, but that principle does not apply to objects.

-If I if I say, "I was sleeping", is it a good sentence?

-I was sleeping, right.
-I can say it in more context and make it more relevant, I can say "when you called, I was sleeping" right.
+If I say I was sleeping.
+This is a good sentence.
+I was sleeping.
+I can say it in more context and make it more relevant.
+I can say when you called, I was sleeping.
 Does this sentence have an object?
-It has a verb, it has a subject, it does not have an object.
-And like this, there could be plenty of sentences in every language which does not have an object, which is to say that objects are not required part of a sentence.
+It has a verb, it has a subject, it does not have an object and like this, there could be plenty of sentences in every language which does not have an object, which is to say that objects are not required part of a sentence.
+Whether you are going to see an object in a sentence or not depends on the verb.
+How do we figure that out?
+That is the next question we are going to address.